 In some cases, temporary repairs may be carried out to address issues affecting the ship's classification.
 These repairs are subject to the approval of the classification society and may result in the imposition of Conditions of Class.
 The survey report must indicate that the item in question will not affect the efficiency of the hull structure during any recommended period of postponement.

 It is important to note that shipowners are ultimately responsible for vessel seaworthiness, while classification societies enforce statutory requirements on behalf of flag and port states.
-Class societies also perform essential research on improving safety at sea, contributing to the development of maritime industry standards and best practices in marine engineering.

 Clearing Conditions of Class